 How to Avoid Bitcoin Scams

 As the value of Bitcoin continues to rise, so does the volume of scam attempts.
-Understanding the Bitcoin scams you’re vulnerable to, as well as how to protect yourself against them, is essential to being a responsible Bitcoin owner.
-Sometimes, these attacks come in the form of malware, but most often, bitcoin is stolen by tricking people, not by hacking computers.
+A key insight for Bitcoin owners is that most scams don’t involve complex hacking.
+Instead, they exploit human psychology through social engineering tactics.
+While some attacks come in the form of malware, most often, bitcoin is stolen by tricking people, not by hacking computers.

 Common Types of Bitcoin Scams